Sharon Kay Penman

 Sharon Kay Penman (August 13, 1945 – January 22, 2021) was an American historical novelist, published in the UK as Sharon Penman.
 She was best known for the Welsh Princes Trilogy and the Plantagenet series.
 In addition, she wrote four medieval mysteries, the first of which, The Queen's Man, was a finalist in 1996 for the Best First Mystery Edgar Award.

 Her novels and mysteries are set in England, France, and Wales, and are about English and Welsh royalty during the Middle Ages.
 The Sunne in Splendour, her first book, is a stand-alone novel about King Richard III of England and the Wars of the Roses.
 When the manuscript was stolen she started again and rewrote the book.

-Her work was generally well received, with the more recent novels reaching the New York Times Bestseller List.
+Her work was generally well received, with the later novels reaching the New York Times Bestseller List.
 Critics have praised her meticulous research of settings and events presented in her fiction, as well as the characterizations.

 Penman died from pneumonia on January 22, 2021, at the age of 75.